jyaymie/brewm/README.md

 ## 👩‍💻 Technologies

-- This is a front-end React application that utilizes JSX, CSS, Bootstrap, and React-Router.
+- This is a front-end React application that utilizes JSX, CSS, Bootstrap, and React Router.
 - Data was fetched from the Yelp Fusion API through a Heroku proxy server, which served as a workaround for CORS errors.

 ## 🛠 Installation